-If someone in your household has just recovered from a cold, flu or other virus, you’re probably eager to get a fresh start with a thorough house cleaning.
-You’ll want to focus on the rooms your sick housemate visited, and disinfecting surfaces and objects they may have touched, as the flu virus can survive up to 72 hours on surfaces like doorknobs and desks.
+If someone in your household has just recovered from a cold, flu or another virus, you’re probably eager to reset your house with a thorough cleaning.
+That can be a big task, so where should you start?
+You’ll want to focus on the rooms your sick housemate visited and disinfect surfaces and objects they may have touched.
+The flu virus can survive up to 48 hours on some surfaces!1

-It’s important to open any available windows, and use fans to increase airflow when using cleaning solutions, and always follow the instructions on the labels.
-For extra protection against viruses, you can also wear gloves and a mask when cleaning infected spaces and surfaces.
+It’s important to open any available windows, use fans to increase airflow when using cleaning solutions, and always follow the instructions on the labels.
+For extra protection against viruses, you can wear gloves and a mask when disinfecting.

 A post-flu checklist